 I recently finished a year with the BLM in the Grand Valley of Western Colorado.
 I served as a Park Ranger, monitoring some 1,500,000 acres of canyons, cliffs, and mountains.
 I'd put the beauty of Unaweep Canyon up against any National Park out there...

 I’ve been climbing for a while, and definitely have a love for sandstone.
-I’ve recently been certified as a Wilderness First Responder and Leave No Trace Master Educator.
-In my personal pursuits I’ve spent many nights on The Grand Mesa and in the Maroon Bells Wilderness in all seasons.
+I’m a certified Wilderness First Responder and Leave No Trace Master Educator.
+In my personal pursuits I’ve spent more nights out under the stars than I can count.
 Simply put, I love a good walk.
 I have limited technical mountaineering experience, but am comfortable with an ice axe and crampons.
 I have extensive extreme weather conditions experience resultant from both my military training and personal endeavors.
 I wouldn't be angry if I became a professional mountain guide or SAR operator.